floridop/MNXB11-fairytale/fairytale.md

 keep her cool in the face of what they had just witnessed at the press room of the Johnson Space Center in Houston.

+Something about Xa-aX's behavior was a little bit unsettling, and he was starting to feel like something was wrong.
 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE LINE